The hot circumgalactic medium in stacked X-rays: observations vs simulations: Analysis

 where we integrate from $E_1 = 0.5$ keV to $E_2 = 8$ keV as that is the observed energy used for the derivation of $\alpha$ and $\beta$ in \cite{Lehmer2019A}.
 This can be solved for K with $L_{XRB}$ in units of keV/s:

 which allows us to generate maps of XRB emission directly from the simulation output.
 We only generate XRB stacks for the two fiducial runs, SIMBA and EAGLE, as shown in Figure \ref{fig:xrbmaps}.

-This is a similar prescription to that used in \cite{Vladutescu2023}, in that we do not model based on overall galaxy characteristics, but rather star particle by star particle.
+Our prescription for calculating XRB emission is similar to that used in \cite{Vladutescu2023}, in that we do not model based on overall galaxy characteristics, but rather star particle by star particle.
 In contrast to that work, we use a slightly simpler prescription for the XRB contribution.
 This includes using a single power law slope for both HMXB and LMXB, as the HMXB contributions will dominate the emission.
 We also use the star formation rate of each particle, as opposed to their method of determining a star formation history based on assumptions about IMFs, type two supernova rates, metallicity, and stellar lifetime functions.
 We elect to use a simpler approach because the nature of our simulation outputs means we cannot capture all the intricacies of XRB behavior, especially their time-variation, and this slightly simplified model is more easily generalizable between simulations.

 We calculate the surface brightness due to XRB emission following the same methods outlined in \S \ref{xraymodel}.